 Tubal Ligation Reversal Surgery

 If you had your fallopian tubes cut or blocked to prevent pregnancy, you can try to undo the procedure with tubal ligation reversal surgery.
 It will allow your eggs to travel through your tubes again by reconnecting the parts of the tubes that were blocked or cut.

 How it’s done.
 Your doctor will give you general anesthesia for the procedure, meaning you won’t be awake.
-She’ll make a small cut in your abdomen and remove any blocked parts of your fallopian tubes.
-She’ll use absorbable stitches to reconnect the tubes.
+They’ll make a small cut in your abdomen and remove any blocked parts of your fallopian tubes.
+They’ll use absorbable stitches to reconnect the tubes.

 Risks.
 Even if you have the surgery, there’s no guarantee you’ll become pregnant.
 Your chances can range anywhere from 40% to 80%, depending on your age and other health factors.